 As we grow, we should always remember where we came from.
 We are putting an extra emphasis on aligning our organizational structure with our mission and core programs.
 This means, we are assessing what systems we have in place and where we should improve.
 The outcome will be a sleeker and more efficient Scrap Exchange which translates to more of what you love about us.

 Get Stronger and Smarter

 As a nonprofit we need to ensure our infrastructure is strong.
-Achieve a robust financial stability gives us a buffer against unforeseen challenges and allows us to go with the flow.
+By achieving robust financial stability, we gain a buffer against unforeseen challenges and it allows us to go with the flow.
 We aim to expand our financial reserves over next three years in order to build capacity.

 We hope you will join us in our mission of creative reuse and enjoy the journey with us!